-- Dice the apple into 1/4 inch pieces and add to the batter.
-You can also grate the apple, but the texture of the pancakes and flavour will be a bit different.
+- Dice the apple into 1/4-inch pieces and add to the batter.
+NOTE: You can also grate the apple, but the texture of the pancakes and flavour will be a bit different.
 Also, if apples are grated, they'd need to be squeezed and flour would need to be adjusted.
 I prefer diced apples.
 I like the contrast between the texture of soft pancake and cooked but still crispy apples.

-- Heat a large pan over medium heat, brush with oil and drop big spoonfuls of batter.
+- Heat a large pan over a medium heat, brush with oil and drop big spoonfuls of batter.